prarthanaagrawal/Chat-with-CSV-files/README.md

 # Chat-with-CSV-files

 ## Introduction
-It is an interface that takes  input of csv files and you can ask any question related to the uploaded file to get your answer.
+This is a Python application that enables you to load a CSV file and ask questions about its contents using natural language.
+The application leverages Language Models (LLMs) to generate responses based on the CSV data.
+The LLM will only provide answers related to the information present in the CSV.

 ## Installation